turingschool/front-end-curriculum/lessons/module-2/testing-tdd-mocha-and-chai.md

 mod: 2
 ---

-## Game Plan:
+## Learning Goals:

-- Talk through the what and why of Test Driven Development
+- Review the what and why of test driven development
-- Look at the structure of a test and the testing lifecycle
+- Examine the structure of a test
-- Discuss Mocha and Chai
+- Discuss the testing lifecycle
-- Write some tests!
+- Practice writing tests

 ## Vocab